-Threshold of Concern/Existing, Proposed and Cumulative %ERAs.
-The watershed TOC for NV-3 is set at 5%.
+Threshold of Concern/Existing, Proposed and Cumulative %ERAs. watershed TOC for NV-3 is set at 5%.
 Existing %ERA for watershed NV-3 is 5.48%.
 Implementation of the Panorama Trail would increase the %ERA by 0.04 to 5.52%.
 When considering the Panorama Trail as additive to those actions approved for the MPA 07, the %ERA upon build out is estimated at 5.61%.
+Relocation of the Panorama trail to avoid state of Nevada lands would increase the length of trail located in NV-3 by approximately 1,450 feet, but would not result in a substantial change in calculated ERA.
 Cumulative %ERA would exceed the numerical watershed TOC of 5%.
-This %ERA is representative of on-site effects of total disturbance within the Heavenly special use permit area of NV-3.
+This %ERA is representative of onsite effects of total disturbance within the Heavenly special use permit area of NV-3.
 As discussed above in the introduction of Section 3.1-4.4, ERAs that approach or exceed a given watershed's defined TOC trigger field verification and monitoring to ascertain whether cumulative watershed effects are actually present and if restoration activities are necessary.
 MPA 07 mitigation measure 7.5-1 provides for monitoring that detects when further restoration activities would be triggered.
 Past and current monitoring in the Edgewood Creek watershed report overall watershed conditions to be Good with Stable Trends.
-On-going water quality, erosion, BMP, and stream condition monitoring will continue to inform ski area management.
+Ongoing water quality, erosion, BMP, and stream condition monitoring will continue to inform ski area management.

 Potential for Cumulative Watershed Effects.
 The NV-3 watershed TOC was set at 5% because this watershed was determined to have moderate sensitivity to disturbance.
 Although the %ERA would exceed the watershed TOC upon build out of the MPA 07, the cumulative %ERA is based on total permanent disturbance in the watershed and does not fully consider the beneficial effects of restoration projects.
-Past and future SEZ restoration projects completed in the upper watershed, on-going improvements to Boulder Parking Lot and skier facilities, future ski run and road maintenance actions, and North Bowl Ski Lift replacement (which would move the lift base farther from the stream channel and improve the existing road crossing) would reduce the cumulative effects of new permanent disturbance.
+Past and future SEZ restoration projects completed in the upper watershed, on goingcapital and operational improvements to Boulder Parking Lot and skier facilities, future ski run and road maintenance actions, and North Bowl Ski Lift replacement (which would move the lift base farther from the stream channel and improve the existing road crossing) would reduce the cumulative effects of new permanent disturbance.
 Past restoration projects have improved Edgewood Creek floodplain and SEZ connectivity.
 The SEZ at the base of North Bowl lift and the SEZ above the Boulder Base facilities serve to attenuate potential off-site effects, as indicated by low Turbidity and TSS annual constituent values reported between 2006-2013 (Appendix 3.1-A).